• Skip to primary navigation

 4. Dengue, not malaria is the main disease from mosquitoes in Costa Rica

 The mosquito borne disease travelers should concern themselves with in Costa Rica is dengue fever, not malaria.
-As it turns out, Costa Rica has been leading Central America with the most reported cases of dengue.
-There were over 22,000 reported cases in 2016 but the lowest number of cases (5561) in 2017 and 2735 cases in 2018.
+Costa Rica has many more cases of dengue than Malaria and Zika.

 Extra travel safety tip: Make sure to purchase travel insurance just in case you do catch something!
 You can read more about Costa Rica travel insurance in this post.